m-mdy-m/Xprz/README.md

 ## Components

 - **App**: Manage your Express application's lifecycle effortlessly with the `App` class.
 Initialize, launch, and handle server events seamlessly.
-- **Database**: Seamlessly integrate with MongoDB and MySQL databases for efficient data management and CRUD operations.
-- **HttpMethod**: Simplify HTTP method handling with the `HttpMethod` class.
-Define and handle various HTTP methods effortlessly.
 - **Package**: Integrate popular Node.js packages seamlessly with xprz.
 Enjoy out-of-the-box support for essential packages like bcryptjs, bodyParser, cors, jwt, multer, nodemailer, and more.
 - **Route**: Efficiently organize and manage your application's routes with the `Route` class.
 Define routes for various HTTP methods and handle requests with ease.
 - **SharedApp**: Access and share the Express application instance across modules with the `SharedApp` class.
 Simplify application-wide configuration and access with ease.